The Agency Costs of Sustainable Capitalism

 The passive index investing revolution and the demand for bespoke environmental, social, and governance (“ESG”) investment products are the most monumental changes to shape the investor landscape for many years.
-These developments have been accompanied by an unprecedented concentration of power among BlackRock, Vanguard, and State Street (the “Big Three” asset managers), who are now the biggest shareholders and common owners of the vast majority of globally significant companies.
+These developments have been accompanied by an unprecedented concentration of power among BlackRock, Vanguard, and State Street (the “Big Three” asset managers).
 Inevitably, the Big Three are among the most powerful shareholders of the companies that have been identified as major contributors to the climate crisis.
 Due to the failure of governments to take effective action in the global effort to combat climate change, there has been intense pressure directed at the Big Three to provide investor driven solutions.
-The Big Three therefore increasingly purport to assume what I call the role of “sustainable capitalists”.
+The Big Three have increasingly purported to assume what I call the role of “sustainable capitalists”.

-In this Article, I build upon Gilson and Gordon’s “agency capitalism” framework to put forward a new agency-costs theory of sustainable capitalism.
-In this “sustainable capitalism” framework, I show that the Big Three still exhibit some form of “rational reticence”, especially with regard to firm-specific sustainability activism.
-I theorize that they may also be inflicted with a second agency problem that I call “rational hypocrisy”.
-This concept is similar to corporate greenwashing as the Big Three are incentivized to claim that they have a stronger commitment to sustainability than is actually reflected in their voting and engagement records in reality.
-The combination of “rational reticence” and “rational hypocrisy” results in a dual monitoring shortfall–the “agency costs of sustainable capitalism”.
+In this Article, I build upon Gilson and Gordon’s “agency capitalism” framework to put forward a new agency costs theory of sustainable capitalism.
+In this “sustainable capitalism” framework, I show that the Big Three still exhibit some form of “rational reticence”, especially with respect to firm-specific sustainability activism.
+There is also a risk that the Big Three may engage in “rational hypocrisy”, similar to corporate greenwashing.
+The combination of “rational reticence” and “rational hypocrisy” could result in a dual-monitoring shortfall – the “agency costs of sustainable capitalism”.